Why Summer Jobs Matter Now More Than Ever

 Overall, cities report significant progress maintaining or expanding summer jobs programs, strengthening private sector partnerships, and improving coordination with local workforce systems.
 Sample tactics being used to expand skill-based and career-specific employment and training opportunities include expanding public and private sector partnerships by strengthening operating and communications systems; linking summer jobs to technical skills building, training and education, and year-round employment; prioritizing programs for special youth populations, including at-risk youth; connecting summer jobs programs to local workforce systems through new partnerships and organizational structures; and creating financial capability programs to help create economic security for these young employees.

 As new and innovative programs evolve, JPMorgan Chase is providing funding to bring these programs to scale.
 This includes a $17 million, five-year commitment to U.S. cities working to increase the number of teens with access to quality summer work experiences that put them on a path to greater economic mobility.
 This nationwide effort will help equip young people with the skills and experiences they need to succeed and bridge the gap between the demand for summer jobs and the number of available positions.
-Over the last two years, JPMorgan Chase has dedicated $5 million to enhance skill-based and career-specific job opportunities through summer jobs programs.
-This commitment, combined with other local support, created almost 50,000 summer jobs for teens in over 14 cities.
+Over the last two years, JPMorgan Chase has dedicated more than $6 million to enhance skill-based and career-specific job opportunities through summer jobs programs.
+This commitment, combined with other local support, created thousands of summer jobs for teens in over 19 cities.

 Tackling the teen unemployment crisis and creating pathways to success for young adults is a priority for cities across the United States.
 Summer youth employment programs help to address these challenges by providing young adults with a chance to discover interests, build skills, and explore careers – experiences that can serve as the foundation for educational and professional success.